This Specimen has been sold.

 This specimen comes with an acrylic display stand.

-Selenite is a variety of gypsum, a soft sulfate mineral composed of calcium sulfate dihydrate (CaSO4 · H2O).
-When chemically pure, gypsum is transparent and colorless, but impurities give the gypsum a diverse range of colors and formations.
-Desert rose selenite and satin spar are just a few of the varieties of gypsum known to have formed though hydrothermal processes.
+Selenite is a crystalline variety of gypsum, a soft sulfate mineral composed of calcium sulfate dihydrate (CaSO₄ · H₂O).
+In its purest form, gypsum is transparent and colorless, but trace impurities and growth conditions can produce a wide range of colors and crystal habits.
+Many gypsum varieties form through hydrothermal processes, including well-known forms such as desert rose selenite and satin spar, each reflecting the unique environmental conditions under which they grew.

 SPECIES